Warning Signs of a Heart Attack

 - Although these heart attack cases can happen in people of any age, they are more common in people middle age or older.

-Why Get CPR Certified?
+Why Get First-Aid and CPR Certified?

 Many people have aging relatives.
 Age makes these relatives prone to heart attacks.
 Training and CPR certification can also help you better grasp the reason heart attacks happen.
 This understanding will help you to recall and apply the information in real time.